sorenrood/sorenrood/README.md

 My name is [Soren Rood](https://sorenrood.com/links.html) and I am...
 - 🎓 a sophomore at Seattle Pacific University,
 - 🚀 studying computer science and finance,
-- 🧬 a software developer for [@capital-prawn](http://www.capitalprawn.com/) working on financial systems,
+- 🧬 a software developer for [@capital-prawn](http://www.capitalprawn.com/) working on automating financial systems,
 - ✏️ co-founder of [@Tutorly](https://www.tutorly.app).

 In my free time, I drink coffee, write code, and host a [podcast](https://onthesink.com) (first episode in January).